R-Edmunds/Landing-Page-Project/README.md

 1. Make sections invisible by default
 1. Program sections to appear when the heading is in top half of viewport
 1. Use smooth fade-in for above
-1. When in above visible state, add "active" attribute to respective navigation link
+1. When in above visible state, add "active" ~~attribute~~ class to respective navigation link
 1. Add distinct style for nav link active state

 ### Optional